 Her first novel Call of the Undertow (Freight Books, 2013) is a haunting tale of motherhood, guilt, myth and redemption set on the rugged coast of Caithness at Scotland’s furthest edge.
 A collection of non-fiction essays on the subject of walking, Doubling Back: ten paths trodden in memory (Freight Books, 2014) was the culmination of a lengthy project initiated when she was the recipient of a Creative Scotland award in 2007.

 Linda has tutored many writing courses and workshops including for the Arvon Foundation, and has facilitated creative writing as part of a number of major school projects, from learning about constellations to devising interpretation for a long-distance footpath.
-She has been writer-in-residence at Edinburgh’s Sick Kids Hospital since 2012.
+She has been writer-in-residence at the Royal Hospital for Sick Children and George Watson’s College, both in Edinburgh.
 Linda lives in highland Perthshire.